nextflow-io/nextflow/docs/vscode.md

 }
 ```

-However, you cannot mix script declarations and statements at the same level.
+However, script declarations and statements cannot be mixed at the same level.
 This practice was necessary in DSL1 and allowed in DSL2, but the Nextflow language specification does not support it.
 Unless the script is a code snippet, all statements must reside within script declarations.
 Such statements should be placed in the entry workflow:

 ```nextflow
 process foo {